petablox/popl2020-artifact/README.md

 2. Placing the training data:
    1. For each input relation `Rin`, place the set of tuples in the training data in a file named `Rin.facts`.
-   2. For each output relation `Rout`, place the set of expected output tuples in a file named `Rout.facts`.
+   2. For each output relation `Rout`, place the set of expected output tuples in a file named `Rout.expected`.

 3. Create a file named `rules.small.dl` using any of the existing benchmarks as a template.